Peanut crossed the rainbow bridge on June 6, 2019. He will be missed and fondly remembered by all that knew him!

 This memorial was provided as a complimentary service of the Thompson-Marodi Funeral Home, Inc., 809 Main Street, Bentleyville, PA 15314 * www.thompson-marodi.com

-To send flowers to Peanut's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Peanut Ross, please visit our floral store.